alessandromanattini/ANSAL/README.md

 * Accelerometer: Mounted on a glove to be worn while playing (I used [this one](https://wiki.dfrobot.com/Triple_Axis_Accelerometer_MMA7361_SKU_DFR0143)).
 * Arduino Uno: Required to derive angle data from the accelerometer coordinates and interface the accelerometer with the system.

-The system components are connected as illustrated in the figure.
+The system components are connected as illustrated in the figure below:
 ![Hardware Connections](ReadmeFiles/SynthHardwareConnections_noLab.png)

 ## Midi Mapping